 Learn peristomal skin care tips.

-Making sure the skin around your stoma, or your peristomal skin, is healthy should be an important part of your daily overall ostomy routine.
-Here are four “tried-and-true” skin care tips that will help you avoid troublesome peristomal skin complications.
+Making sure the skin around your stoma, or your peristomal skin, is healthy should be an important part of your daily overall ostomy skin care routine.
+Here are four “tried-and-true” ostomy skin care tips that will help you avoid troublesome peristomal skin complications.

 - Remember, less is better when caring for the skin around your stoma.
 For most people, water is sufficient for cleaning the skin